Part II. Entry

 Historical Notes

-A. Any individual wishing to operate a tattooing school or permanent cosmetic tattooing school shall obtain a school license in compliance with § 54.1-704.2 of the Code of Virginia.
+A. Any firm wishing to operate a tattooing school or permanent cosmetic tattooing school must submit an application to the board at least 60 days prior to the date for which approval is sought, obtain a school license in compliance with § 54.1-704.2 of the Code of Virginia, and meet the following qualifications in order to receive a license:

-B. A tattooing school license or permanent cosmetic tattooing school license shall not be transferable and shall bear the same name and address as the school.
-Any changes in the name or address of the school shall be reported to the board in writing within 30 days of such change.
+B. Tattooing school licenses or permanent cosmetic tattooing school licenses are issued to firms as defined in this chapter and are not transferable.
+Any changes in the name and address of record or principal place of business of the school must be reported to the board in writing within 30 days of such change.
+The board will not be responsible for the licensee's failure to receive notices, communications, and correspondence caused by the licensee's failure to promptly notify the board in writing of any change of name or address or for any other reason beyond the control of the board.
 The name of the school must indicate that it is an educational institution.
 All signs or other advertisements must reflect the name as indicated on the license issued by the board and contain language indicating it is an educational institution.

 Statutory Authority